tailhq/DynaML/optimization-primitives.md

 ## Model Selection Routines

 These routines are also known as _global optimizers_, paradigms/algorithms such as genetic algorithms, gibbs sampling, simulated annealing, evolutionary optimization fall under this category.
-They can be used in situations when the objective function in not "smooth", in DynaML they are most prominently used in hyper-parameter optimization in kernel based learning methods.
+They can be used in situations when the objective function in not "smooth".
+In DynaML they are most prominently used in hyper-parameter optimization in kernel based learning methods.

 ### Grid Search